 - It is presumed that all working age adults and youths with disabilities can work in jobs fully integrated within the general workforce, working side-by-side with co-workers without disabilities, earning minimum wage or higher.

 - As with all other individuals, employees with disabilities require assistance and support to ensure job success and should have access to those supports necessary to succeed in the workplace.

-- Implementation of Employment First principles must be based on clear public policies and practices that ensure employment of citizens with disabilities within the general workforce is the priority for public funding and service delivery.
+- Implementation of Employment First principles must be based on clear public policies and practices that ensure employment of citizens with disabilities within the general workforce.
+This is the priority for public funding and service delivery.

 - Inclusion or exclusion of the specific term “Employment First” does not determine whether a public system or agency has adopted Employment First principles.
-Such a determination can only be made in examining whether the underlying policies, procedures and infrastructure are designed for and ultimately result in increased integrated employment in the general workforce for citizens with disabilities.
+Such a determination can only be made by examining whether the underlying policies, procedures and infrastructure are designed for, and ultimately result in, increased integrated employment in the general workforce for citizens with disabilities.

 - There are measurable increases in employment of citizens with disabilities within the general workforce, earning minimum wage or higher with benefits.